 Conscious Parenting – A paradigm shift

-There are many styles of parenting that have evolved over the years and that you may have heard of.
 Conscious Parenting is not so much a parenting style or strategy, rather it is a way of being, a way of living.
 It encourages us to take a more informed approach to parenting and invites us to view parenting from a fresh perspective, different to what we as a society have come to define and perceive parenting as.
-I like to think of it as understanding and reclaiming what parenthood is really about.
-With that in mind, I have tried to give a little insight into what conscious parenting is all about and encapsulate its essence through some reflection points below.
+It enables us to identify and address the deeper issues and root causes at play.
+I like to think of Conscious Parenting as understanding and reclaiming what parenthood is really about.
+With that in mind, I have tried to give a little insight into what it is all about and encapsulate the essence of Conscious Parenting through some reflection points below.

 Each child is unique in nature and temperament